-If you are thinking about seeking professional intervention for your child’s challenges, you may opt for family therapy or play therapy for children, depending on the nature of the problem.
+If you are thinking about seeking professional intervention or counseling for your child’s challenges, you may opt for family therapy or play therapy for children or kids, depending on the nature of the problem.
 Family therapy tends to be a better choice for children who are more verbally expressive about their feelings; with younger children a variation of family therapy is parent-child psychotherapy where playing partly takes the place of talking.
 However, for a majority of children under 12 years of age, play therapy for children is the most effective treatment choice.
 A telephone consultation and/or an actual assessment of the child and family is often indicated in order to evaluate the best form of treatment in each case.

 The Toronto Therapy Approach: Child Therapy